 Here he comes, 400 pounds of heavenly fun, in a Mexican wrestling mask, no less!
 Who says I don’t listen to you guys?

-I recently received this letter from Frank Patterson:
+A few years back, I received this letter from Frank Patterson:

 I love the Thrilling Detective site!
 I’ve been a frequent visitor since I stumbled upon it about a year ago.